 Vendor risk management is an incredibly complicated process.
 While some methods are much more efficient than others, there is no consensus on how all organizations accurately manage vendor risk.
-We generally see that organizations measure vendor risk in five ways, each with an increasing level of security:
+Every organization has a different maturity level in their third-party risk management program.
+We generally see that organizations measure vendor risk in five different levels, each with an increasing level of security:

 - Nothing at all

 - Contract verbiage only

 - Spreadsheet Security Questionnaire